Tennis players discuss mental health issues raised by Osaka | WTOP

 It’s been amplified lately because of the pandemic.

-Osaka, 23, has won four Grand Slam titles, been ranked No. 1 and is the world’s highest-earning female athlete.

-In an essay for Time magazine, she wrote that she hopes “we can enact measures to protect athletes, especially the fragile ones,” and said: “Each of us, as humans, is going through something on some level.”

-Hers is not an isolated example, and this sort of thing is not limited to tennis, of course.
+Hers is not an isolated example, and this sort of thing is not limited to tennis.
 Athletes in various sports have discussed their own experiences, including Olympians Michael Phelps and Gracie Gold, the NFL’s Dak Prescott, the NBA’s Kevin Love and NASCAR’s Bubba Wallace.

 “We’ve been talking about this forever,” said Becky Ahlgren Bedics, vice president of mental health and wellness for the WTA, the women’s tennis tour.
 “Any time an athlete shares with us, or shares with the world, their experience, we can learn something from it, especially if we’re listening.
 And we certainly are listening.”